12 Things To Do To Make The Most Of Your Visit In Jerome, Arizona

 Another chilling spot is Jerome’s Sliding Jail, which, due to shifting earth caused by mining activity, has literally moved 200 feet downhill over the years.
 While its structural shift is unsettling enough, many believe that the spirits of past inmates still linger here, making it a prime stop on ghost-hunting tours.

 For those brave enough, ghost tours in Jerome offer a thrilling way to explore the town’s haunted past.
-Knowledgeable guides lead visitors through dimly lit alleyways and historic buildings, sharing spine-tingling stories of restless spirits, tragic accidents, and unsolved mysteries.
-Whether you're a skeptic or a believer, these tours provide a fascinating look into Jerome’s darker history.
+Knowledgeable guides lead visitors through dimly lit alleyways and historic buildings, sharing spine-tingling stories of restless spirits, tragic accidents, and mysteries.

 4. Visit the Mine Museum